David Freeman-Mitford, 2nd Baron Redesdale: Political views and family splits

-The father of his wife Sydney, Thomas Gibson Bowles had been one of the strongest parliamentary supporters of the Royal Navy while he was an MP, and her maternal uncle William Evans-Gordon was a retired British Indian Army officer who was opposed to uncontrolled immigration into Britain, was allied to the British Brothers' League, and helped to enact the Aliens Act 1905.
+The father of his wife Sydney, Thomas Gibson Bowles, had been one of the strongest parliamentary supporters of the Royal Navy while he was an MP, and her maternal uncle William Evans-Gordon was a retired British Indian Army officer who was opposed to uncontrolled immigration into Britain, was allied to the British Brothers' League, and helped to enact the Aliens Act 1905.

 Redesdale was an instinctive xenophobe, and came back from the First World War with a dislike of the French and a deep hatred of the Germans.
 As "Uncle Matthew", who was modelled on Redesdale, put it in his daughter Nancy's 1945 novel The Pursuit of Love: "Frogs are slightly better than Huns or Wops, but abroad is unutterably bloody and foreigners are fiends."
 He was widely quoted as saying, "Abroad is bloody."
+In a Lords debate in 1971 Lord Gowrie recalled the words of: ‘… a former Lord Redesdale: “Abroad is bloody, and foreigners are fiends”.’

 He was initially scornful of the enthusiasm shown by his daughters Diana (wife of British Union of Fascists leader Oswald Mosley) and Unity for Nazi Germany and Adolf Hitler.
-However, pro-German sympathies emerged from the mid 1930s.
+However, pro-German sympathies emerged from the mid-1930s.

-In 1937 and 1938, Lord and Lady Redesdale attended the annual Nuremberg rallies (Parteitage) of the German Nazi Party.
+In 1937 and 1938, Lord and Lady Redesdale attended the annual Nuremberg rallies (Parteitage) as guests of the German Nazi Party.
 (Note: The 1937 Nuremberg Rally (Reichsparteitag der Arbeit) took place between 6 and 13 September 1937.
 The 1938 Nuremberg Rally (Reichsparteitag Großdeutschland) took place between 5 and 12 September 1938.)
 In 1938, the Redesdales accompanied their daughters to Germany, where they met Hitler, with whom Unity and Diana were already acquainted.
 Both the Redesdales were immediately won over by Hitler's charm and by his admiration for the British Empire.

 Redesdale spoke in the House of Lords in favour of the Anschluss of Austria and of returning Germany's colonies, and he became an even stronger supporter of Chamberlain's policy of appeasement towards Germany.
 Lady Redesdale went further, writing articles in praise of Hitler and in support of National Socialism.